Acharnes railway station

 Acharnes railway station (Σιδηροδρομικός σταθμός Αχαρνών) is a station on the Piraeus–Platy railway line in the northern part of the Athens urban area, in the municipality of Acharnes, Greece.
 It was inaugurated on 8 March 1904.
-It is owned by OSE, however, services are provided by Hellenic Train through the Athens Suburban Railway from Athens to Chalcis.
+It is owned by GAIAOSE, however, services are provided by Hellenic Train through the Athens Suburban Railway from Athens to Chalcis.
 Acharnes station was originally known as Menidi, the vernacular name of Acharnes.

 History

 The Station opened on 8 March 1904 on what was a branch line of the Piraeus, Demerli & Frontiers Railway.
 Originally the line was steam-powered, evident by the (now) disused water pump adjacent to the station.
 In 1920 the station and most of the standard gauge railways in Greece came under the control of the Hellenic State Railways (SEK).
 During the Axis occupation of Greece (1941–44), Athens was controlled by the German military, and the line used for the transport of troops and weapons.
 During the occupation (and especially during German withdrawal in 1944), the network was severely damaged by both the German army and Greek resistance groups.
 The track and rolling stock replacement took time following the civil war, with normal service levels resumed around 1948.
 In 1970 OSE became the legal successor to the SEK, taking over responsibilities for most of Greece's rail infrastructure.
-On 1 January 1971 the station and most of the Greek rail infrastructure were transferred to the Hellenic Railways Organisation S.A., a state-owned corporation.
+On 1 January 1971, the station and most of the Greek rail infrastructure were transferred to the Hellenic Railways Organisation S.A., a state-owned corporation, known as OSE.
 The line was converted to diesel sometime before 1990.
 Freight traffic declined sharply when the state-imposed monopoly of OSE for the transport of agricultural products and fertilisers ended in the early 1990s.
 Many small stations of the network with little passenger traffic were closed down.